-Just Energy for All Seed Funding Application Now Open!
+Just Energy for All Seed Funding Application

 The Office of Economic and Environmental Justice invites United Women in Faith groups to apply for grants to help local organizing campaigns advance just energy for all.
 Funding is available for work happening at the circle, unit, district, conference, and jurisdiction level.
 United Women in Faith groups are strongly encouraged to apply for a grant to support work that is happening collaboratively, in coalition/partnership with other organizations or groups, so long as such work involves substantial participation from local United Women in Faith members and is focused on supporting energy infrastructure projects.

 Our Just Energy for All Campaign works for energy that is cleaner and more just for all of God’s people and creation.
 This means advocating for 100% renewable energy (RE) – such as solar, wind, small-scale hydro and geothermal – that is centered on justice and equity.

 Goal of the United Women in Faith Grant Support

 The goal of this grant is to advance United Women in Faith’s efforts to promote just energy for all by providing small-scale grants to augment existing campaigns and/or develop new campaigns.

 Consideration will be given to funding requests of $100 – $3,000.
 We invite each applicant to carefully consider the amount of funding needed and to document in detail the budget and the rationale in the application.
 Funding is limited, so please budget responsibly and request only the amount that you will need.
 The funds may be allocated for the purchase of materials, services, direct work involved, or for grant writing purposes.
 For now, we are not able to accommodate requests for more than $3,000.

 Resources that might be helpful as groups prepare their application can be found here:

 - Application submissions begin in June 2023

 - Rolling Deadline: First round applications are reviewed July 24 and the second deadline is based on available funding